tekperfect/devops-docs/docs/courses/04-Version_Control/lessons/git.md

 myproject.py

-What this basically says is, "Hey, we noticed you created a new file called myproject.py, but unless you use the 'git add' command we aren't going to do anything with it."
+What this basically says is, "Hey, we noticed you created a new file called myproject.py, but unless you use the `git add` command we aren't going to do anything with it."

 The staging environment, the commit, are one of the most confusing parts when you're first learning git is the concept of the staging environment and how it relates to a commit.